Gordonei/BlackBoxDataVisualiser/Readme.md

 * [Matplotlib](http://matplotlib.org/)

 ##Installation
-One of these alternatives:

-* Run `python setup.py install` in the unpacked directory to install it.
+* Run `python setup.py install` in the unpacked directory to install it
-* Add the path to this module to your `PYTHONPATH` environmental variable, i.e. `export PYTHONPATH=$PYTHONPATH:$(pwd)` if you're in the directory that contains the module

 ##Usage
 * Simply run `BlackBoxDataVisualiser (data file 1) (data file 2) ... (data file n)` from the command line

 Or

-* It may be imported as a Python module i.e. `import BlackBoxDataVisualiser`
+* Import as a Python module i.e. `import BlackBoxDataVisualiser`